 margin CSS property is commonly used in CSS to add space around an element.

-marginadds space around an element border
+marginadds space outside an element border

 paddingadds space inside an element border

 Specific margin properties

 margin has 4 related properties that alter the margin of a single edge at once:

 The usage of those is very simple and cannot be confused, for example:

 margin is a shorthand to specify multiple margins at the same time, and depending on the number of values entered, it behaves differently.

 Using a single value applies that to all the margins: top, right, bottom, left.

 Using 2 values applies the first to bottom & top, and the second to left & right.

 Using 3 values applies the first to top, the second to left & right, the third to bottom.